-SSH from master to agents nodes
+How to SSH from master node to different agents nodes

 Purpose